Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 ![](images/access-key.gif)

-Keep a note of those values we'll need them shortly
+Keep a note of those values we'll need them shortly.

 ```
 Note: If you already have the maximum of two access keys—active or inactive—you must delete one first before proceeding.
 ```

+IMPORTANT: Remember not to share these keys with anyone, they secure your AWS account and someone could use them to spin up all sorts so keep them safe.
+As soon as I finished writing this guide I rotated the the keys for my account as you should on a regular basis.

 ## Ansible playbook

 Now we have our AWS environment where it needs to be we can turn our attention towards the Ansible portion.

-I know this playbook could be made shorter and simplified with roles.
+This playbook could be made shorter and simplified by using ansible functionality roles.
 However I wanted to give people the opportunity to use this playbook with Ansible when they're just getting started.
 In the walkthrough section below we'll walk through each of the tasks taking place to configure our ASA using Ansible.

 ### Walkthrough